SENSUIKAN!

 Authors' Note:

-Thanks go to Dr. Higuchi Tatsuhiro of Japan.
-Thanks also go to Derek Waller of UK for info about the Submarine Officers Conference.
+Thanks go to Dr. Higuchi Tatsuhiro of Japan and to Derek Waller of UK for info about the Submarine Officers Conference.
+Thanks also go to reader J-air reader SteveC for the 2015 sonar scans by a

 – Bob Hackett and Sander Kingsepp